 Furthermore, a growing number of African-American members have pointed out that they will be particularly adversely impacted by losing low matches.
-Clinton Moore has commented on this article, and Roberta Estes has a detailed analysis.
+Clinton Moore has commented on this article about this serious matter.

 Several people have reported in Facebook groups (from about 23rd July) that Ancestry staff have stated in a feedback meeting that the removal will be delayed by a month to early September.
 The latest news is that the cull will happen in late August.
 As of now, it’s still going ahead but we are getting more time to take the remedial action to keep the matches we want.

 Ancestry have not made a formal announcement yet, so could this just be a false rumour?
 One of the Facebook users who have reported this is also an administrator of one of the largest Facebook Ancestry groups, so I’m inclined to believe it.